Ogden (horse): Pedigree

 Ogden was sired by the British stallion Kilwarlin, winner of the 1887 St. Leger Stakes, and his dam was Oriole, herself a daughter of the 1880 Epsom Derby winner, Bend Or.
 Ogden is officially recorded by The Jockey Club as being foaled in the United Kingdom and is recorded in volume 17 of the General Stud Book, kept by the British Jockey Club, as being foaled on April 10, 1894.
 The decision to breed Oriole to Kilwarlin was made by the mare's initial owner, F. Luscombe.
 Oriole was bought in December 1893 by copper magnate and prominent horseman Marcus Daly after she had been bred to Kilwarlin, leading to persistent rumors that Ogden was actually foaled en route to Daly's Montana stud farm and he was named after Ogden, Utah.
 However, Oriole did not arrive in the United States until October 1894, arriving aboard the steamship Manitoba, making it more likely that Ogden was imported as a weanling with his dam.

 Racing career

 Ogden was trained at Daly's Bitteroot Stud Farm in Montana and initially raced at local racetracks near Butte before being shipped to the Eastern racing circuit in New York and New Jersey as two-year-old.
-He was an unanticipated winner in the 1896 Belmont Futurity Stakes and won the Great Eastern Handicap that year.
+He was an unanticipated winner in the 1896 Futurity Stakes and won the Great Eclipse Stakes that year.
 Ogden was the leading two-year-old money winner of 1896.
 At age four, Ogden won the Long Island Handicap and was third in the 1897 Suburban Handicap.
 In his racing career, Ogden started in 28 races and won 15, earning $59,070 over four years.